The Complete Guide to Metal Detecting Accessories

 - It’s harder to get into small areas.
 Some prime areas for searching will not accommodate larger sized coils.
 If you are searching in areas where there are cracks and crevices, you’ll want to be able to get into those spots, or you could miss great finds.

 - Less sensitivity for small targets.
-When you are using larger coils on your metal detector, you may miss smaller targets as you sweep over the ground.
+When you are using larger coils for your metal detector, you may miss smaller targets as you sweep over the ground.

 - Picks up more ground noise.
 While you can make adjustments to your metal detector to allow for different ground conditions, larger coils will pick up more chatter and general ground noise.